Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

-Notice we used this to reference the class.
-This is another place where you are going to use this special JavaScript keyword, other than in object methods.
+Notice we used this to reference the instance.
+This is another place where you will use this special JavaScript keyword, in addition to object methods.

 Lessons in this unit: